-This class comprises non-material products of our minds and information produced by humans with or without using technical devices that have become objects of a discourse about their identity, circumstances of creation and historical implications.
+This class comprises non-material products of our minds and other human produced data that have become objects of a discourse about their identity, circumstances of creation or historical implication.
+The production of such information may have been supported by the use of technical devices such as cameras or computers.

 Characteristically, instances of this class are created, invented or thought by someone, and then may be documented or communicated between persons.
-Instances of E28 Conceptual Object have the ability to exist on more than one particular carrier at the same time, such as papers, electronic signals, marks, audio media, paintings, photos, human memories, etc.
+Instances of E28 Conceptual Object have the ability to exist on more than one particular carrier at the same time, such as paper, electronic signals, marks, audio media, paintings, photos, human memories, etc.

-They cannot be destroyed as long as they exist on at least one carrier or in memory.
+They cannot be destroyed.
+They exist as long as they can be found on at least one carrier or in at least one human memory.
+Their existence ends when the last carrier and the last memory are lost.